-- ~1 tsp garam marsala (storebought or recipe here)
+- ~1 tsp garam masala (storebought or recipe here)

-- Add all ingredients except the olive oil and garam marsala to a food processor and blend until smooth.
+- Add all ingredients except the olive oil and garam masala to a food processor and blend until smooth.

 - While blending, add olive oil through the spout.

-- Serve and sprinkle with more garam marsala and toasted sesame seeds.
+- Serve and sprinkle with more garam masala and toasted sesame seeds.